 Web browsers on OS X have always been able to set themselves as the default browser.
-Traditionally, this have been done through a prompt dialog or toolbar but programs could really do whatever they’ve wanted to without asking for permission.
-New in “Yosemite”, the system now tries to protect users from third-party programs who wants to change their default settings unintentionally or maliciously.
+Traditionally, this has been done through a prompt dialog or toolbar but programs could do whatever they’ve wanted to without asking for permission.
+New in “Yosemite”, the system now tries to protect users from third-party programs who want to change their default settings unintentionally or maliciously.
 There have, however, been nothing stopping bad actors or malicious software from sneakily changing this setting without asking the user.

 The incentive for changing this setting, either in good faith or maliciously is to increase usage of one browser over any other browser.
 Web browser vendors and malicious third-parties who hijack settings alike earn money from product placements (including the browser’s default search engine(s), default favorites, etc.)

 Starting with OS X 10.10 “Yosemite”, the setting for changing the default web browser has been moved out of the Safari browser and into System Preferences where it belongs.
 Users can choose their preferred default browser there from a drop-down of installed browsers.

 Any program trying to change the setting on the user’s behalf will trigger this confirmation dialog:

 For the more technically inclined, the protection happens when an application tries to change the URL handler for http: in Launch Services.
 The request to change the protocol is intercepted by the dialog asking the user to confirm the change.
 Attempts at maliciously changing the URL handler without first requesting it are simply reverted and ignored.

 This should sound very familiar to anyone familiar with Windows 8.
 The mechanism used there functions in much the same way.
 The difference being that Mac tries to explain the consequences of changing the default, and Windows instead of displaying a list of all installed options without explaining what it means.
 Windows’ design likely being influenced by the 2009 anti-competitive agreement between Microsoft and the European Commission.